garaj2/pcp-ed-mismatch-cancer-utilization/README.md

 ## Introduction

 This capstone project proposes a hypothetical business need and apply the skills learned in the Google Data Analytics Certificate course to answer the hypothetical stakeholder questions and fill that need.
+The data used to answer this question was cleaned in R within the ___ folder and visualized in Tableau.

 ## The Question